How to turn off Find My iPhone before selling or resetting

 These steps work if you're using an iPhone with Face ID.
 They will be slightly different for older iPhone models with a Home button.

-How to ensure Find My iPhone is successfully disabled
+How to check that Find My iPhone is fully disabled

 So, you've done everything to make sure Find My iPhone is disabled, but you still want to double-check.